onyx-platform/onyx/doc/user-guide/scheduling.md

 ## Scheduling

-This section discusses how you can control cluster allocation to specific jobs and tasks.
+Onyx offers fine-grained control of how many peers are allocated to particular jobs and tasks.
+This section outlines how to use the built-in schedulers.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->